dboddie-canonical-work/disgorged-docs/troubleshoot-snap-building.rst

 ..
 11938.md

-.. \_troubleshoot-snap-building:
+.. _troubleshoot-snap-building:

 Troubleshoot snap building
 ==========================

-When creating `snapcraft.yaml <creating-snapcraft-yaml.md>`__ and building a new snap, it’s not uncommon to encounter build issues when running *snapcraft*.
+When creating :ref:`snapcraft.yaml <creating-snapcraft-yaml>` and building a new snap, it’s not uncommon to encounter build issues when running *snapcraft*.

 For this reason, it can be helpful to build the snap early, even before adding interfaces.
 It makes finding the culprit easier, and stops early issues affecting later stages of the build, complicating any debugging that needs to be done.